Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Engineering Joint Probability Distribution

+In this section, we discuss methods to actively shape or engineer the joint position–momentum probability distribution of the SPDC photon pairs.
+To tailor the shape of the JPD of the down-converted photons, one can directly act on the photon pair \cite{PATIL2023128583,Boucher:21,Lib:20,cameron2024tutorial} or, as the pump's angular spectrum is transferred to the SPDC photons \cite{PhysRevA.57.3123,lib2}, such pump beam can be used.
+Methods that act directly on the SPDC photon pairs include wave-front shaping~\cite{PhysRevLett.121.233601,Hugospdcshaping}, quantum interferometry~\cite{Ferreri_2020,yingwen}, metasurfaces~\cite{kaiwang,tomer}, and rotating diffusers~\cite{Lib2022}.
+In the following, we present how the influence of the pump beam's spatial profile and phase matching condition, influences the JPD of the down-converted photons.

-In another reference \cite{Boucher:21}, a generalized study of spatial shaping of the pump has been reported.
-The spatial profile of the pump beam is modified using a spatial light modulator (SLM).
-The setup for the experiment is shown in the figure \ref{F26}.
-A continuous wave laser illuminates the SLM that tailor its beam profile and impinges on a type-1 non-linear crystal using a $4-f$ imaging system.
-To get the angular spectrum of the generated SPDC photon-pairs, a lens with focal length $f=d/2$ is inserted between crystal and the EMCCD camera, where $d$ is the distance between camera and the non-linear crystal.\\
+Reference~\cite{Boucher:21} presents a general study of the spatial shaping of the pump beam with a spatial light modulator (SLM).
+The experimental setup is depicted in Figure~\ref{F25}.
+A continuous-wave laser illuminates the SLM, which tailors its beam profile, and subsequently, impinges on a type-I nonlinear crystal using a 4-f imaging system.
+To get the angular spectrum of the generated SPDC photon-pairs, a lens with focal length $f=d/2$ is inserted between the crystal and the EMCCD camera, where $d$ is the distance between the camera and the nonlinear crystal.\\